 Broadly speaking, I am a twentieth-century United States historian with interests in transnational migration, egalitarian social-cultural movements, and theoretically-creative histories.
 Specifically, I study how farmworkers in Southern California’s Coachella Valley (men, women, migrants, residents, Filipino and Mexican) envisioned their future through their involvement in the United Farm Worker (UFW) Movement from the 1960s to 1980s.
-Drawing from Latina/o Studies, Asian American Studies and American Labor History, and using original oral history interviews, my dissertation narrates a UFW history that transcends its more famous leadership.
-It argues that everyday people, and their aspirations, were of utmost historical significance: they initiated and propelled forward the Farmworker Movement, and helped determine our contemporary fortunes.
-History, in short, often sits amongst forgotten peoples.
+Drawing from Latinx Studies, Asian American Studies and Labor History, and using original interviews, my research narrates a UFW history that transcends its more famous leadership.
+It argues that everyday people, and their aspirations, were of utmost historical significance: they initiated and propelled forward the UFW, and helped determine our contemporary fortunes.
+History, in short, often sits among forgotten peoples.

 ES10AC: History of Race & Ethnicity in Western North America

 ES180: Before Trump, There Was California: A Research Seminar on Proposition 187

 ES190: The Politics and Narratives of American Social Movements Since WWII

 ES190: The Roots of California Today: A History of Social Inequality and its Discontents

 ES250: Methods and Approaches to Inter-Racial Histories of the United States

 ES250: From Borderlands History to a History of Borders – New Scholarship on the US/MX Division